 Forget all the benefits of credit cards for now.

-Work on paying off credit/store cards debt first.
+Work on paying off credit card and store card debt first.

-I’m certain that living debt-free life far outweighs any benefit of credit cards might promise.
+I’m certain that living a debt-free life far outweighs any benefit that credit cards might promise.

 Besides, you’ll realise you didn’t miss much.